 (3) For the purpose of this policy:

-(4) The University of Western Sydney recognises UWS-Web's essential role in enabling the University to fulfil its mission and achieve its goals.
+(4) The University recognises Western-Web's essential role in enabling the University to fulfil its mission and achieve its goals.

-(5) The University is committed to making UWS-Web accessible for all users, including users with disabilities.
+(5) The University is committed to making Western-Web accessible for all users, including users with disabilities.

-(6) Appropriate use of UWS-Web in promoting the University's purpose and in supporting its learning and teaching, research and engagement activities is actively supported and encouraged.
-In each of these endeavours, the University is committed to providing a web user experience that reflects our values and strategic priorities in accordance with the UWS-Web standards.
+(6) Appropriate use of Western-Web in promoting the University's purpose and in supporting its learning and teaching, research and engagement activities is actively supported and encouraged.
+In each of these endeavours, the University is committed to providing a web user experience that reflects our values and strategic priorities in accordance with the Western-Web standards.

-(7) The University is committed to a program of continuous improvement for UWS-Web and will provide regular opportunities for internal and external stakeholders to contribute to and provide feedback on its performance.
+(7) The University is committed to a program of continuous improvement for Western-Web and will provide regular opportunities for internal and external stakeholders to contribute to and provide feedback on its performance.

-(8) The Web Steering Committee is the peak web governance body of the University of Western Sydney.
+(8) The Web Steering Committee is the peak web governance body of the University.

-(9) Chaired by the Deputy Vice-Chancellor, Corporate Strategy and Services its role is to:
+(9) Chaired by the Vice-President, People and Advancement its role is to:

-(10) The Director, Marketing and Communication, provides strategic support to the Web Steering Committee and is the contact for Web Steering Committee enquiries.
+(10) The Director, Design, Content and Corporate Communication, provides strategic support to the Web Steering Committee and is the contact for Web Steering Committee enquiries.